urbanjost/M_escape/README.md

    standardized control sequences.
 Microsoft Console windows were the basic holdout along with IBM TN3220 terminals -- but there were options even for those.
 Microsoft Windows 10 consoles now have a relatively easy to activate ANSI compatibility mode!
+They were trying to get people to quit using terminals, so I suppose there was not much motivation to make a good terminal emulator.

-   Highly-extended Fortran owned most graphics and utilities still unsurpassed to this day let you easily format screens from Fortran (most machines did not even have a C compiler, "everyone" had extended Fortran).
+   Highly-extended Fortran owned most graphics and utilities still unsurpassed let you easily format screens from Fortran (most machines did not even have a C compiler, "everyone" had extended Fortran).
 Utilities like the CDC NOS TDU interface and a variety of packages on Digital VMS let you build multi-window terminal interfaces in a few minutes from Fortran.

-   And now we are back to how to color your terminal output from Fortran.
+   And now we are back to how to simply color your terminal output from Fortran.
 How that happened is an even longer story.

    The result of this chain of events is that there are special